 In his SPLF 2013 keynote address, Lead the Enterprise Social Revolution: How to Drive Sustainable Adoption,

 Dux Raymond Sy shed light on the benefits to organizations that incorporate social technology into the daily work-life of their employees.
-Dux started off talking about Blockbuster video, discussing their history, their ultimate demise, and the reasons they lost out to competitors such as Netflix and Hulu.
+Dux started off talking about the Blockbuster video, discussing their history, their ultimate demise, and the reasons they lost out to competitors such as Netflix and Hulu.
 In covering this ground, Dux introduced his overarching theme of #ShiftHappens, explaining that when shifts happen, some companies will rise and others will fall.

 The shift that is happening now is the social revolution.
 In today’s world, information moves fast.
 Think about your Facebook feed; isn’t it constantly updating?
 With all the social tools available now, your work can be updated